tckmn/snowman-lang/README.md

 C++ interpreter is inside `lib`.
 To compile, `cd lib` and `make release` (or just `make` for the debug build, which will be the default until the first non-beta version).

+## TODO

+- write tests!

+- return something other than empty string for EOF (with `vg`)

+- add an option to suppress STDERR output (or do it by default and require it to be explicitly enabled)

+- higher resolution than seconds for `vt`

+- put these TODO items in a better place than the README